 There is an overwhelming number of B2B sales methodologies and frameworks to choose from.
 While they all claim to be effective, not all will fit your business, your sales organization, or your target customers.
 Some methods might work well for a specific industry but not others, while other methods succeed only if they fit the type of customer accounts in your portfolio.

 Some of the more popular B2B sales techniques and methodologies include:

 Learn more about these 5 popular sales techniques (plus the pros and cons).

 To determine whether a B2B sales technique or a specific sales sequence positively impacts a business, sales organizations identify and measure key performance indicators (KPIs).
-KPIs are agreed-upon metrics used in assessing a sales organization’s performance in different areas such as profitability, sustainability, efficiency.
+KPIs are agreed-upon metrics used in assessing a sales organization's performance in different areas such as profitability, sustainability, and efficiency.
 They are also used to discover trends and to evaluate the productivity and performance of individual sellers.

 Common B2B sales KPIs include:

 B2B companies tend to confront several common challenges.
 The most pressing issues in B2B sales include: